This post was most recently updated on September 25th, 2021.2 min read.

 Verify the following things, and with any luck, you’re good:

-How to resolve issue “An assembly specified in the application dependencies manifest was not found”?
+How to resolve the issue “An assembly specified in the application dependencies manifest was not found”?

 - Change your target project to be the project that contains your database context file(s).